Stand Up To Cancer logo represents an organization that is working to accelerate progress against cancer

 Results: What Does the Organization Report?

-SU2C says that it has raised over $600 million in funds for research since it began operations in 2008.
+SU2C says that it has raised nearly $800 million in funds for research since it began operations in 2008.

-Since 2008, SU2C researchers have been involved in over 180 planned, started or completed clinical trials.
-Research the organization has supported has led to 9 new FDA-approved cancer treatments.
+Since 2008, SU2C researchers have been involved in over 270 planned, started or completed clinical trials.
+Research the organization has supported has led to nine new FDA-approved cancer treatments, examples of which include:

 For More Information

-If you’re interested in reading more about SU2C, here are some interesting articles to check out:
+If you’re interested in reading more about SU2C, here are some articles to check out:

 Related Posts